MiSalocin/Notion_media_update/README.md

 # How to use (may change)

 1. Make a copy of [this](about:blank) database
-2. Create a private notion integration in [this](https://www.notion.so/my-integrations) link
+2. Create a private notion of integration in [this](https://www.notion.so/my-integrations) link
 3. Connect your integration as a connection to the copied database.
 4. Create and fill the ```.env``` file as described below
 5. Run ```database.py```